 Students who experienced extenuating circumstances that may impact their federal aid eligibility status may schedule an appointment to meet with a financial aid counselor to review their case.

 - Students may use funds listed on their award notice only for educational-related expenses incurred for the respective aid year.

 - The University applies financial aid awards directly to charges on the student’s account including tuition, fees, housing, and other charges.
 Funds in excess of these charges are refunded to the student.
 If charges are applied to the student’s account after receiving the refund, it is the student’s responsibility to pay them.
 See Dates & Deadlines.

 - Financial aid awarded for a specific semester can only pay for charges for that semester.

 - Students are responsible for paying any outstanding remaining balances not covered by financial aid.

 - The repayment of Federal Aid is based on federal regulations published by the U.S. Department of Education.

 - Students may be required to repay all or a portion of their financial aid received if their enrollment status changes during the semester.

-- Students must immediately inform the BYU–Hawaii Financial Aid Office of any additional funds received that are not listed on the award notice (external scholarships, external loans, Kamehameha School Scholarships, Veteran’s Benefits, etc.)
+- Students must immediately inform BYU–Hawaii Financial Aid & Scholarships of any anticipated financial aid not listed on the award notice (external scholarships, external loans, Kamehameha School scholarships, veteran’s benefits, etc.)

-- Students must be enrolled in the semester in which they are receiving funding.
+- Students must be enrolled in the semester in which they are receiving aid.